SkylarHoughtonGithub/potd-web-app/README.md

 ### Continuous Integration

 The test suite automatically runs on GitHub Actions for all pull requests and commits to the main branch, ensuring consistent quality across changes.
+The CI pipeline includes:

+- Tests across multiple Python versions (3.8 to 3.12)
+- Code quality checks
+- Coverage verification (minimum 90% coverage)

 ## Project Structure